Dublin Travel Guide

 Dublin epitomises the Irish spirit of jollity and ancestral pride; it is a fun city with a thousand years of history and culture to explore...

-Dublin has a well-earned reputation as a party city, and the nightlife is the greatest attraction for the many party animals that descend upon the Temple Bar District for some raucous Irish revelry.
+Dublin has a well-earned reputation as a party city, and the nightlife is the greatest attraction for the many party animals who descend upon the Temple Bar District.
 However, there is a lot more to Dublin than Guinness and pub-grub.

 The capital of the Emerald Isle is overflowing with cultural and historical attractions and traditional sightseers delight in the city just as much as those who come for the wonderful food, booze and music.